DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

   1. Save the parameters extracted from `ldap-configurations.xml` and `webSecurity.xml` in two files to be used in a file-based LDAP search
   1. Quit

-### Running a LDAP group search using the parameters extracted
+### Choices 1 or 2: Running a LDAP group search using the parameters extracted

 ```shell
 Your choice: 1